Factbox - Key political risks to watch in Greece

-ATHENS Greece's new coalition government faces a tough winter as it seeks to implement reforms needed to secure vital EU/IMF bailout funds, while facing a public angry with the pain inflicted by wage cuts and tax hikes.
+ATHENS Greece's coalition government has a tough start to the year as it seeks to clinch a vital rescue deal with the EU, the IMF and bankers in return for painful austerity measures, while facing an angry public.

-After weeks of roller-coaster politics nearly took Greece to the abyss over referendum plans, the interim government led by former ECB vice-president Lucas Papademos will try to keep the country afloat until elections pencilled for February19.
+Technocrat Prime Minister Lucas Papademos will need to keep an unruly coalition under control and make sure three parties do not get too distracted by an early election at a time when reforms are key to avoid a disorderly default and stay in the euro zone.

-Opinion polls show that neither of the two main parties would win an outright majority, raising the threat of lingering political uncertainty, while unions have pledged to step up protests next year.
+Opinion polls show that no party would win an outright majority in an election, which could be held in April, raising the risk of lingering political uncertainty.

-A protracted recession, record-high unemployment and the growing crisis in the whole euro zone further complicate efforts to put Greece back on track.
+A protracted recession, record-high unemployment and the growing crisis in the whole euro zone further complicate efforts to put Greece back on track, while unions have pledged to step up protests this year.

 Following are the main political risks ahead: